Glencore’s Ulan Mine Modification 6

 • Southern Myotis

-The Large-eared Pied Bat and Eastern Cave Bat are already experiencing cumulative habitat loss across multiple coal mines in the Mudgee region, including the proposed Moolarben Open Cut 3 extension.
-These cumulative impacts have not been assessed for Serious and Irreversible Impact (SAII).
+These species are already experiencing cumulative habitat loss across multiple coal mines in the Mudgee region, including the proposed Moolarben Open Cut 3 extension.
+These cumulative impacts have not been assessed as SAII across all three mines.

 The proposal also fails to assess the cumulative loss of Box Gum Woodland, a critically endangered ecological community, across the region as an SAII entity.